-An American author of children's books, he is best known for The Phantom Tollbooth (1961) and The Dot and the Line (1963).
+An American author of children's books, he was best known for The Phantom Tollbooth (1961) and The Dot and the Line (1963).
 His later works include Otter Nonsense (1982) and The Odious Ogre (2010).

 During the 1950s, he served in the U.S. Navy's Civil Engineer Corps.
 He later graduated from the University of Pennsylvania with a degree in architecture; in 1970, he co-founded a Massachusetts architectural firm.